cadet/CADET-Core/doc/getting_started/installation.rst

 Installation
 ============

-A CADET installation consists of two parts: The CADET core simulator and a frontend.
+A CADET installation consists of two parts: The CADET-Core simulator and a frontend.

-Install CADET core simulator
+Install CADET-Core simulator
 ----------------------------

 The core simulator can be compiled from source, or you can download pre-built binaries.
-If you want to extend or modify CADET (e.g., add a custom binding model), you will need to build CADET from source.
+If you want to extend or modify CADET-Core (e.g., add a custom binding model), you will need to build CADET-Core from source.

 Install pre-built binaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-CADET can be installed via `conda <https://docs.anaconda.com/free/miniconda/>`_ from the ``conda-forge channel``.
+CADET-Core can be installed via `conda <https://docs.anaconda.com/free/miniconda/>`_ from the ``conda-forge channel``.

 ``conda install -c conda-forge cadet``